New Research: Balancing the Practical Ethics of Sludge in Government Customer Experience

 Earlier this month, standing under blue skies and the St. Louis Arch before presenting my government CX research at the Association for Practical and Professional Ethics Conference, I found myself thinking about the long arc of CX in government.

-They’re constantly balancing what’s best for the people they serve with resource constraints and what’s responsible for taxpayers.
+We often underestimate the practical, ethical tradeoffs government administrative leaders navigate every day in developing and running agency programs.
+They’re constantly balancing what’s best for the people they serve with resource constraints and taxpayer interests.

 Comments